MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/personalize-user-experience.md

 #### Navigating the page

-When the **Personalization** toolbar is open, the underlying page is read-only (in other words, you can't edit data) but is still interactive.
+When the **Personalization** toolbar is open, the underlying page is read-only (in other words, you can't edit data), but it's still interactive.
 Specifically, you can expand or collapse the **Related information** pane, switch tabs, and expand or collapse sections, just as you would usually perform those actions on the page.
 To apply a personalization to a collapsible section or tab (for example, to hide a FastTab), you just have to select the button that appears next to that section or tab when it gains keyboard focus or when you hover over it.

 #### Personalization tools

 The following tools are available on the **Personalization** toolbar:

 - Use the **Select** tool to select and change the properties of an element.
 To use this tool, select the **Select** button on the toolbar, and then select the desired element.
-The element's *property window* appears, and you can change any of the properties of that element.
+The element's property window appears, where you can change any of the properties of that element.
 You can repeat the process for other elements that can be personalized on the page.
 Note that some personalization properties might not be available in some scenarios.
 For example, you can't lock a field that is required.
 - Use the **Hide** tool to hide an element on the page.
 To use this tool, select the **Hide** button on the toolbar, and then select the element to hide.
-When you use the **Hide** tool, all elements that are currently hidden are made visible but are shown in a shaded container.
+When you use the **Hide** tool, all elements that are currently hidden are made visible, but they are shown in a shaded container.
 You can then make an element visible by selecting it.
 To see how the page will look when elements are hidden, switch to another personalization tool or close the personalization toolbar.
 - Use the **Add fields** tool to add fields to your page.
 When you use this tool, you can add only fields that are part of the page definition.
 For information about how to create new fields that aren't part of the current page definition, see [Create and work with custom fields](user-defined-fields.md).
 After you select the **Add fields** button on the toolbar, you must first select the grid or section where you want to add a field.
 A dialog box will show the list of fields that are related to the selected grid or section.
 In the dialog box, select one or more fields to add, and then select **Update**.
 To remove a field that you previously added, repeat the process, but clear the selection of the field in the dialog box.
 - Use the **Move** tool to move an element to a different location in the current group of elements.
 Note that you can't move an element outside its parent group.
 To use this tool, select the **Move** button on the toolbar, and then select the element to move.
 When you select an element, the app determines the locations where the element is allowed to be moved.
 These locations are known as *drop zones*.
 As you drag the element around in the current group, each drop zone is shown as a colored, bold line next to the area where the element can be dropped.
 - Use the **Skip** tool to remove an element from the page's keyboard tab sequence.
 When you select the **Skip** button on the toolbar, all elements that are currently skipped are shown in a shaded container.
 You can interactively remove or add fields to the tab sequence.
 - Use the **Show in header** tool when you want a field to appear in the FastTab's summary section.
 When you select the **Show in header** button on the toolbar, all fields that have been selected as summary fields are shown in a shaded container.
 You can interactively add fields to the FastTab summary and remove fields from the summary by selecting the fields.
 - Use the **Require** tool to designate an element as required for data entry.
 When you select the **Require** button on the toolbar, all elements that have been personalized to make them required are shown in a shaded container.
 You can then make them not required again.
-This option is available in version 10.0.12 and later when the **Designate fields as required using personalization** feature is enabled.
+This option is available in version 10.0.12 and later when the **Designate fields as required using personalization** feature is turned on.
 - Use the **Lock** tool to mark an element as either editable or noneditable.
 When you select the **Lock** button on the toolbar, all elements that are currently noneditable are shown in a shaded container.
 You can then make them editable again.
 Note that some fields are required and can't be made noneditable.
 A padlock symbol appears next to those fields.
-- Use the **Add an app from Power Apps** button to embed an app that was created using Microsoft Power Apps into the page.
+- Use the **Add an app from Power Apps** tool to embed an app that was created by using Microsoft Power Apps into the page.
 For detailed information about how to embed an app from Power Apps into a page, see [Embed apps from Power Apps](embed-power-apps.md).
-This option is only available when the [Saved views](saved-views.md) feature is disabled.
+This option is available only when the [Saved views](saved-views.md) feature is turned off.
 - Use the **Add an app** button to embed an app, either one created from Microsoft Power Apps or a third-party, into the page.
-This option is only available when the [Saved views](saved-views.md) feature is enabled.
+This option is only available when the [Saved views](saved-views.md) feature is turned on.
 - Use the **Clear** tool to reset the page to its default, installed state.
 All personalizations on the current page will be cleared.
-There is no undo action.
+You can't undo this action.
 Therefore, use this tool only if you're sure that you want to reset the page.
-When **Saved views** is turned on, this tool will clear the personalizations for the current view.
+When the **Saved views** feature is turned on, this tool clears the personalizations for the current view.
 - Use the **Import** tool to load a personalization from a file that you or someone else previously created.

-    -  When the Saved views feature is not turned on, you can choose whether to add or replace your existing personalizations with the personalizations being imported for the page.
-There is no undo action.
+    - When the **Saved views** feature is turned off, you can choose whether to add or replace your existing personalizations with the personalizations that are being imported for the page.
+You can't undo this action.
 Therefore, after you import personalizations, you must manually clear or undo any changes that you don't want.
     - When the **Saved views** feature is turned on, the imported personalizations will become a view on the page.
-If the view already exists, you will have the option to skip the import, replace the current view with that name, or rename the imported view.
+If the view already exists, you will have the option to skip the import, replace the current view that has the same name, or rename the imported view.

 - Use the **Export** tool to save your personalizations for the page to a file.
 You can then share your personalizations with other users.
 Those users just have to import the file that contains your personalizations for the page.
-When the **Saved views** feature is turned on, **Export** will save your current view to a file for sharing.
+When the **Saved views** feature is turned on, this tool saves your current view to a file for sharing.
 - Select the **Close** button to close the **Personalization** toolbar and return the page to its previous interactive state.

 Traditionally, when the **Personalization** toolbar is used, your personalizations take effect as soon as you make them.
 However, if the [Saved views](saved-views.md) feature is turned on, you must explicitly save personalizations to a view that you choose.